• Courses

 Adding custom dimensions to your Free Form report

-If you CANNOT see the menu_item_url (or whatever custom parameter you are looking for), you must register that custom parameter in All Events > Manage Custom Definitions.
+If you CANNOT see the menu_item_url (or whatever custom parameter you are looking for), you must register that custom parameter in Admin > Custom definitions > Create custom dimension.
 And then wait for 24 hours until the data appears in the reports.
 If the reports don’t work correctly, wait longer.

 Then let’s edit the Tab settings.
 Remove the existing dimensions in the ROWS and include the custom definition you want.
 In my case, that’s menu_item_url.